ASXL Family Conference

 What can families do to move the needle on research for their child's condition — and how much does it actually matter?
 Pangkong Fox, PhD, knows this question from both sides: as a cell and molecular biologist, and as mom to Alex, diagnosed with a CACNA1A-related disorder in 2021.
 Now the Science Engagement Director for the CACNA1A Foundation, she uses "conversational science" to help parents become powerful advocates and active partners in the search for treatments.
 In this opening keynote, she explores what rare disease communities — including ours — are uniquely positioned to accomplish together.

 What will it actually take to find treatments for ASXL-related disorders — and how close are we?
-In this session, you'll meet the scientists and doctors of the ARRE Foundation's Medical and Scientific Advisory Board and hear directly from them about who they are, why they're in this fight, and what their work means for your family's future.
-Dr. Karen Ho will open with a plain-language overview of the drug development process and where ASXL research stands today, then each panelist will share their piece of the puzzle from natural history and biobanking to animal models and cell biology, all explained in everyday terms.
+In this session, you'll meet the scientists and doctors of the ARRE Foundation's Medical and Scientific Advisory Board and hear directly from them about their work and what it means for your family's future.
+Dr. Karen Ho opens with a plain-language overview of the drug development process and where ASXL research stands today.

 Communication in the context of neurodevelopmental diversity